Agriculture and estates in Scotland

 Alex Howard, 5th Baron Strathcona and Mount Royal, Colonsay Estate

 Robin Maclean of Ardgour, 18th Laird and Chief of Clan Maclean, Ardgour Estate

 Fothringham Estate Company Limited, Fothringham Estate

-Thomas Steuart Forthringham, Baron Murthly, Murthly and Strathbraan Estates
+Thomas Steuart Fothringham, Baron Murthly, Murthly and Strathbraan Estates

-The Pairc Trust, community body, Isle of Lewis
+The Pairc Trust, Pairc Estate, Isle of Lewis

 Lord Godfrey Macdonald of Macdonald, Chief of Clan Macdonald